jeongsol-kim/jeongsol-kim/README.md

 # Jeongsol Kim

-Dept. of Bio and Brain Engineering / Ph.D Candidate

-Korea Advanced Inst. of Science & Technology (KAIST)
+Hello, I'm an Ph.D candidate at Dept. of Bio and Brain Engineering, Korea Advanced Inst. of Science & Technology (KAIST).

-291 Daehak-ro, Yuseong-gu, Daejeong 34141

 Tel: 042-350-4360